 Understanding the fundamental structure of matter is essential to Physics.
-Figuring out the size of the nucleus which is the crux of this article would not be possible without the Rutherford gold foil experiment.
-The Rutherford model of the atom was the first correct interpretation of the atom and it laid the groundwork for Bohr to build his interpretation on.
+Figuring out the size of the nucleus, which is the crux of this article, would not be possible without the Rutherford gold foil experiment.
+The Rutherford model of the atom was the first correct interpretation of the atom, and it laid the groundwork for Bohr to build his interpretation.

 Rutherford Gold Foil Experiment